4 Reasons babies get stuck on purees (& how to transition from purees to solids)

 A baby who isn’t actually hungry, isn’t going to show any interest in solid foods – especially those that take more effort for them to eat, like advanced textures and finger foods.
 Your baby needs enough time between a milk and solid food meal to develop a true hunger and come to the table ready to try new textures.

-Read more about how to create a feeding schedule for your baby taking into account their naps as well.
+Read more about how to create a feeding schedule for your baby taking into account their naps.
+You can also see how we troubleshoot a common scheduling issue by following along with our realistic example for the first week of starting solids.

 Gagging: What's normal and what's not